How to turn up in a suit

 10 Steps to looking excellent when dressing dapper.

+Suits have, and always will be a gentleman’s best armor.
+Nothing quite elevates a man’s look like a well tailored suit in which he feels comfortable and confident.
 Suits can seem monotonous, but you are unique and what works for one person will not necessarily work for another.
 A suit should bring you comfort and style in the proportions that you desire.
+Here are some basic rules for looking your best when you turn up in a suit.

 In the office, at a wedding, or on your general errands, good style means dressing appropriately.
-It may be acceptable to wear just trousers and a shirt in one setting, or jacket with jeans in another, while the full suit is appropriate for other occasions.
+It may be acceptable to wear trousers and a shirt in one setting, or a jacket with jeans in another, while the full suit is appropriate for other occasions.

 Focusing on what makes you feel confident, comfortable and gets compliments will develop your style into a unique look.